RJPearson94/terraform-provider-twilio/docs/data-sources/serverless_assets.md

 ---

-A `asset` block supports the following:
+An `asset` block supports the following:

 - `sid` - The SID of the asset
 - `friendly_name` - The name of the asset